Mob: 07850 329111

 Online Wine Tastings

-Each month I record a video of me leading a tasting of six or seven wines, and you can buy the case and follow along!
+I record a video of me leading a tasting of several wines, and you can buy the case and follow along!

 I provide the wines in both half and full bottle sizes, and you can mix and match according to how many people you might taste with, and over how many nights you want to follow the video.

 All you need in addition to the wines is a couple of wine glasses per person, some water, a pen if you want to write up your impressions of the wine), and something to watch the tasting on!
 For some helpful ideas on holding a wine tasting at home download our short guide here.

 I make cheese pairing suggestions (all from the Teddington Cheese) which you could have during the tasting, and recommendations for food recipes that you could use to finish up the bottles.
 For each tasting we’ve prepared a short background booklet with more information about the wines, and there’s a downloadable tasting sheet for anyone who wants to take notes.

 Our next Online Wine Tasting is of Classics from the New World

 Our fifth video tasting will be live on Tuesday 22nd September.

 I will lead a guided tasting of wines from Chile, Argentina, New Zealand and Australia – available now in the shop.
 To ensure as many people as possible can experience these wines, I have secured a variety of bottle size options for the majority of the wines, and you can, of course, mix and match between bottle sizes to suit your own preferences.